corpca-Admin/corpca-Admin.github.io/_pages/entraops.md

 feature_row1:
   - image_path: assets/images/entraops/1-ascode.png
     title: "Automated setup and tracking privileges as code"
     excerpt: "The core of EntraOps is a PowerShell module and works on any platform which supports PowerShell Core.
 It can be also executed locally within an interactive session.
 It's optimized for being used in a DevOps environment and supports automated deployment for GitHub.
-This allows to take benefit of Git, to compare changes of your privileged assets.
+This allows to take benefit of Git, to compare changes of your privileged assets."
     url: "https://github.com/Cloud-Architekt/EntraOps?tab=readme-ov-file#using-entraops-with-github"
     btn_label: "Using EntraOps with GitHub"
     btn_class: "btn--primary"